-Focusing on the global processes that link politics, economics, culture, society and the environment, the Global Studies minor enables students to develop critical tools with which to make sense of and shape their world as future global leaders and global citizens.
+This interdisciplinary minor focuses on the global processes that link politics, economics, culture, society and the environment.
+Develop the knowledge and tools needed to make sense of and shape the world as a citizen and future global leader.

 This course examines core concepts and issues comprising the emerging field of global studies, and addresses the challenges they pose to the global community and its citizens.
 Students will engage in research on selected global issues and investigate prospective career options as they consider their personal and professional identity and engagement in the field of global studies.